Christian Siriano Wants to Make Clutter Couture Fashion’s Next Trend

 Always stay ahead of the curve!

 When it comes to iconic modern fashion, the name thrown around very often these days is incredible designer Christian Siriano.
 The fashion mogul and his partner in crime Rachel Bilson stopped to talk with E!
-News' Zanna Roberts Rassi about his latest collaboration with Ziploc, and why he's been inspired by a trend he's calling "cluttered couture."
+News' Zanna Roberts Rassi about his latest collaboration with Ziploc, and why being inspired by their accessories bag led him to a trend he's calling "cluttered couture."

 "We partnered with ZipLock brand and it was so fun because I wanted to create something that was in every woman's purse," he shared about his hot pink creation that he designed using none other than random items from his family.
 "This is all my mom and my sister's junk from their bags.
 For real, my mom like fought me to get these sunglasses back.
 I'm like, 'It's going on the bag.'"